analogdevicesinc/ai8x-synthesis/README.md

 The following software is optional, and can be replaced with other similar software of the user’s choosing.

 1. Code Editor
-   Visual Studio Code (free), https://code.visualstudio.com or the VSCodium version, https://vscodium.com, with the “Remote - SSH” plugin; *to use Visual Studio Code as a full development environment (including debug), see https://github.com/MaximIntegratedTechSupport/VSCode-Maxim*
+   Visual Studio Code (free), https://code.visualstudio.com or the VSCodium version, https://vscodium.com, with the “Remote - SSH” plugin; *to use Visual Studio Code on Windows as a full development environment (including debug), see https://github.com/MaximIntegratedTechSupport/VSCode-Maxim*
    Sublime Text ($100), https://www.sublimetext.com
 2. Markdown Editor
    Typora (free during beta), http://typora.io